Monday, 18 February 2019

 19 July 1953 - film-noir directed by Russell Rouse 'The thief' (O ladrão silencioso) released in 1952 it didn't cointain any dialogue... only orchestral incidental music of the best quality supplied by composer-conductor Herschel Burke Gilbert.
 Strong perfomances given by Ray Milland and Rita Gam.

-19 July 1953 - Charles Chaplin's masterpiece 'Luzes da ribalta' (Limelight)... the greatest achievement from an artist that had been shunned by the USA government and denied re-entrance in the country he'd lived more than 50 years.
+19 July 1953 - Charles Chaplin's masterpiece 'Luzes da ribalta' (Limelight)... the greatest achievement from an artist who was banned by the USA government and denied re-entrance in the country he had lived for more than 50 years.

 Charles Chaplin & Claire Bloom at the 'Limelight' premiere in London, in 1952.